 The vividness of her jacket, the contrast of the red on white.
 Her hair is transfixing to me.
 And her pose of looking elsewhere and all you want to do is look at her.
 Richter has another painting of this daughter done nearly 10 years earlier.
 Here, Betty looks directly at you and it’s her eyes that capture you.
 It’s a little spooky though because of her submissive, vulnerable pose and almost cadaver like appearance.

 The other piece that I love from Richter is of his wife, very similar in form and execution to Betty.
 Reader has the same fascination for me in her hair, the way he accomplishes that presentation of light.
 The shimmer of it.
-The scrunchie holding it backrichter_reading.
+The scrunchie holding it back.
 The tight curl of her pony.
 The light on her neck and that simple necklace there.
 Her eyes and their absorption in her paper.
 The texture of her blouse.
 She is a beautiful woman, whether she actually is or not in life.

 I also very much like his two – as I see them – deservedly smack-down responses to Duchamp‘s Nude Descending a Staircase.
 That’s why I like them, a successful effort at obliterating the philosophy of Duchamp that there is no real beauty in the world to be had.
 They are here (a woman elegantly draped) and here (warning, she is not!).